zhiyuanshi/f2j-mode/README.md

     $ git clone https://github.com/zhiyuanshi/f2j-mode.git

-Add the elisp library to your `load-path` and require the library.
+Add the directory to your `load-path` and require the library.

     (add-to-list 'load-path "#{Path to your just-cloned directory}") (require 'f2j-mode)